Figure53/ActionSync/README.md

-# F53OSCSync protocol
+# Action Sync protocol

-Version 0.1 (2015-09-10)
+Version 0.2 (2018-10-16)

 ## Introduction

-F53OSCSync is an attempt to address some of the shortcomings of timecode, particularly as it is used in theatrical contexts.
+Action Sync is an attempt to address some of the shortcomings of timecode, particularly as it is used in theatrical contexts.
 Timecode currently gets used for several things, some well and some badly:

 - Nominal rate
 - Clock drift correction